2010 Kallang slashings: Efforts to save Micheal Garing

 Subsequently, after the failure of his appeal, Micheal Garing remains on death row for another period of two years and one month.
 During that time, Micheal has converted to Islam and changed his name to Muhammad Arif Sufi.

-In early March 2019, a death warrant was issued for Micheal, scheduling him to be hanged on the morning of Friday, 22 March 2019.
-On 14 March 2019, the family and relatives of Micheal were given an eight-day notice of the upcoming execution and asked to make preparations for the necessary funeral arrangements.

 Upon the confirmation of Micheal Garing's execution date, Malaysia requested for Singapore to grant clemency to Micheal.

-Having received news of the upcoming execution and execution order, Malaysian human rights lawyer N. Surendran released a statement on 18 March 2019, saying, “This extremely short notice is disturbing and a cause for concern.
+In early March 2019, a death warrant was issued for Micheal, scheduling him to be hanged on the morning of 22 March.
+On 14 March, the family and relatives of Micheal were given an eight-day notice of the upcoming execution and asked to make preparations for the necessary funeral arrangements.
+Malaysian human rights lawyer N. Surendran released a statement on 18 March, saying, “This extremely short notice is disturbing and a cause for concern.
 It gives the family scant time to spend with Michael in his final days and to make preparations.”, condemning the Singaporean authorities for giving such a short notice of execution to Micheal's family.
-He also called on President Halimah Yacob to grant Micheal clemency and lower his death sentence to life imprisonment, adding that while Micheal deserves to be punished for the heinous killing of Shanmuganathan Dillidurai, he should be given a second chance for rehabilitation and that it would be a greater wrong for the state to execute the Sarawakian.
+He also called on President Halimah Yacob to grant Micheal clemency and reduce his death sentence to life imprisonment, adding that while Micheal deserves to be punished for the heinous killing of Dillidurai, he should be given a second chance for rehabilitation and that it would be a greater wrong for the state to execute the Sarawakian.
 He also urged Singapore to impose a moratorium on all executions and work towards the abolition of the death penalty.
-Similarly, on 19 March 2019, Liew Vui Keong, Minister in the Prime Minister's Department, stated that Malaysia will issue a letter to Singapore to protest against Micheal's pending execution.
+Similarly, on 19 March, Liew Vui Keong, Minister in the Prime Minister's Department, stated that Malaysia will issue a letter to Singapore to protest against Micheal's pending execution.
 Amnesty International joined in the next day to protest against the imminent hanging of Micheal.